joern-daudert/aam-bootcamp/launch/README.md

 ## Launch Configuration
-In this exercise, the goal is to install and configure Launch and AAM to capture data from our La boutique demo website.
+In this exercise, the goal is to install and configure Launch and AAM to capture data from our La Boutique demo website.

 ### Learning Objectives